 6. Get angry.
 Or sad.
 Or angry and sad.
 If emotions are stuck you will keep feeling stuck.

-Repressed emotions are a part-time job.
 Think of holding a beach ball under water.
 One wrong move and it pops up.
 It takes a lot of concentration.

 7. Grow your perspective.

 Imagine an elephant and people standing around it.
 Each person is going to have a very different idea of what the elephant is.
-So why don’t they just walk around it, or just step back for a bigger view?

 8. Identify the patterns you are stuck in.

-9. Get help changing those patterns.
+10. Get help changing those patterns.

 When we are stuck in patterns, we can’t ‘see the wood for the trees’.
 We can trick ourselves each time that ‘this time is different’.
 And we can spend our entire lives this way, unless we learn to ask for help and seek support.